indexdata/rfcs/text/0000-folio-breaking-changes.md

 - **Development Dependency (UI)**: A package or module that is explicitly required by a particular project in order to be built.

+- **Endpoint**: The combination of a path, an HTTP Method and both optional and required query parameters.

 - **Interface**: An API described by RAML or OpenAPI documentation that has at least one implementation in FOLIO.

 - **Implementation**: Code which is invoked when interacting with an Interface.